mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Resizing the image
 ~~~~~~~~~~~~~~~~~~

-:guilabel:`Scale Image to New Size` allows you to resize the whole image.
+:guilabel:`Scale Image to New Size...` allows you to resize the whole image.
 Also,
 importantly, this is where you can change the resolution or *upres* your
 image.
 So for instance, if you were initially working at 72 PPI to block
 in large shapes and colors, images, etc...
 And now you want to really get